Columbia Public Schools Foundation Grant Program

 Applicants must demonstrate how their proposals support the Columbia Schools Foundation goals:

-• Enhance academic excellence in the public schools by providing funding not available through public sources.
+• Enhance academic excellence in public schools by providing funding not available through public sources.

 • Expand learning opportunities for our children.